RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 'must be exactly "0" or "1"; found "<value>"'
 #ErrorText.34.5= 'Value of expression to left',

-‘of logical operator "<operator>"',
+'of logical operator "<operator>"',

 'must be exactly "0" or "1"; found "<value>"'
 #ErrorText.34.6= 'Value of expression to right',

-‘of logical operator "<operator>"',
+'of logical operator "<operator>"',

 'must be exactly "0" or "1"; found "<value>"'
 #ErrorText.35 = 'Invalid expression'